 - Shine a Light: How much natural light will pour into your new digs – and from which direction?
 Natural lighting can cut down on your need for electric light and reduce electricity costs.
 But in warm climates, look for fewer windows on the west side.
 Too much direct sun, especially strong afternoon rays can drive up indoor temperatures and give your A/C a run for its money.

 - Renewable Residence: Research renewable energy offerings in the area you’re hoping to move to.
 Chances are your local electric company offers a clean energy option so that you can power your home with renewable resources.
 Check out this map to learn more about where Green Mountain offers electricity service.
 If you’re thinking of installing solar, see if the rooftop faces south (or, alternatively, west) and make sure it’s not shaded.
 You also can learn if your electricity provider or utility offers net metering, an arrangement in which households with solar are paid for excess electricity their systems generate.
-Learn more about how Green Mountain can help you go solar and about Renewable Rewards®, our solar buy-back program for Texas customers.
+Learn more about how Green Mountain can help you go solar and about Renewable Rewards®, our solar buyback plan for Texas customers.

 Want more tips to help make your summer move more sustainable?
 Just visit the Eco Tips page of our website to get a move on!